SFDC-Assets/agentforce-trusted-actions/README.md

 #### Environment

-Complete [Quick Start: Build Your First Agent with Agentforce](https://trailhead.salesforce.com/content/learn/projects/quick-start-build-your-first-agent-with-agentforce) on Trailhead to create a Custom Agentforce Playground containing the Coral Cloud Resorts app including a Agentforce Service Agent and Experience Cloud.
+Complete [Quick Start: Build Your First Agent with Agentforce](https://trailhead.salesforce.com/content/learn/projects/quick-start-build-your-first-agent-with-agentforce) on Trailhead to create a Custom Agentforce Playground containing the Coral Cloud Resorts app including Agentforce Service Agent and Experience Cloud.

 For more details about Coral Cloud Resorts. see [The Coral Cloud Resorts app](https://github.com/trailheadapps/coral-cloud) from Trailhead Apps.